 Exercise of Securities (RFT Core)

-If the Commonwealth exercises any or all of its rights under the securities provided under clauses 7.4 or 7.5, the Commonwealth shall not be liable for, and the Contractor shall release the Commonwealth from liability for, any resultant Loss suffered by the Contractor.
+If the Commonwealth exercises any or all of its rights under the securities provided under clause 7.4 or 7.5, the Commonwealth shall not be liable for, and the Contractor shall release the Commonwealth from liability for, any resultant Loss suffered by the Contractor.

-The rights of the Commonwealth to recover from the Contractor the balance, after draw down or exercise of either or both securities provided under clauses 7.4 or 7.5, of Loss suffered by the Commonwealth shall not be limited by the Commonwealth’s exercise of those securities.
+The rights of the Commonwealth to recover from the Contractor the balance, after exercise of any securities provided under clauses 7.4 or 7.5, of Loss suffered by the Commonwealth shall not be limited by the Commonwealth’s exercise of those securities.

 Deed of Guarantee and Indemnity (RFT Core)